 Should any concerns arise in relation to any child in relation to their safety and welfare ---- School will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-Online safety (Please consider in conjunction with additional guidance produced by the Department of Education as a result of COVID-19 and home learning)
+Online safety

 KCSIE (September 2020) Annex C: Specifically focusses on Online Safety as it is seen as a key element of safeguarding children.